 About Swinburne figshare

-Swinburne figshare is Swinburne's institutional repository, a collection of Swinburne research and scholarly works for public discovery and access.
+Swinburne figshare is Swinburne's Open research repository, preserving and publishing research and scholarly works for public discovery, citation, and re-use.

 What happens after contributing?